mozilla/releasewarrior/how-tos/manually_sign_apks.md

 1. `zipalign -v 4 signed.apk signed-aligned.apk`.
 Zipalign may not be in your PATH.
 This depends on on your distribution.
 Please check folder like `/usr/local/bin` or `/opt/android-sdk/build-tools/XX.Y.Z`.
 1. Verify optimization. `zipalign -c -v 4 signed-aligned.apk`.
 1. If your product has several APKs, repeat the 2 previous steps.

+## Attach the signed and aligned APKs to the bug

+1. Use the 'attach file' feature in bugzilla.